furpectfox/PCB_Trace_Plotter/README.md

-# .gcode-to-.nc-converter
+# .nc to .gcode converter
-This python code take a .gcode file and convert it into .nc file
+This python code take a .nc file and convert it into a .gcode file